CPerezRuiz335/giagrad/README.md

 Like [micrograd](https://youtu.be/VMj-3S1tku0).
 More like [tinygrad](https://github.com/geohot/tinygrad) but with the spirit of
 [numpy_ml](https://numpy-ml.readthedocs.io/en/latest/) but more PyTorch-ish.
 See [micrograd](https://youtu.be/VMj-3S1tku0) to understand.

+# PERFORMANCE conclusions
+sgemm not good enough, plain numpy well optimizer convolutionals with toeplitz impossible and fft too slow transposed convolution with direct convolution far better try without tensordort: memory leakage tensordot is the best even with matrix multiplication and reshaping is far far better

 # TODO
 - Improve linear layer with scipy BLAS dgemm routines
 - TEST TOEPLITZ MATRIX WITH CONV AND BLAS ROUTINES FROM SCIPY